web3dozie/CSC289_GROUP2/testcase-uat/README-UAT.md

 - To verify all installations:
     - pip list

-After installations, the app and the testscipt should be on same directory to run and app should be running on background.
+After installations, to run test script app should be running on background.
 To run the app:
 ./run-backend.ps1 and ./run-frontend.ps1
 To run individual test:
-example1: for login
+example 1: for login
 robot --include login UAT_TMS.robot
-example2: for addition of task
+example 2: for addition of task
 robot --include add UAT_TMS.robot
 To run full test:
 robot UAT_TMS.robot